-In any case we recommend that reductions be made which will secure annual saving of one lakh in the extra cost of these concessions which understand amounts to Rs.
+In any case we recommend that reductions be made which will secure an annual saving of one lakh in the extra cost of these concessions which we understand amounts to Rs.
 5 lakhs.

-15. As regards the scales of rations for animals, we are informed the these are considered by expert authorities to be only just adequate. any case the same criticism applies here as in the case of men's ration e.g., 500 mules will not need 500 standard rations.
-Some savings shoul we consider, be possible and we recommend that the experiment of reducir the amount and value of the ration by 5 per cent, be tried with all anima in two selected stations under careful supervision.
-Similarly, two unit in other stations might be selected for the experiment of issuing the reduced ration to animals in one section of the unit and full ration the others.
+15. As regards the scales of rations for animals, we are informed that these are considered by expert authorities to be only just adequate.
+In any case the same criticism applies here as in the case of men's rations, e.g., 500 mules will not need 500 standard rations.
+Some savings should, we consider, be possible and we recommend that the experiment of reducing the amount and value of the ration by 5 per cent. be tried with all animals in two selected stations under careful supervision.
+Similarly, two units in other stations might be selected for the experiment of issuing the reduced ration to animals in one section of the unit and full ration to the others.
 It can thus be judged whether a saving on the ration would have a definite deleterious effect which would make it undesirable.